jriecken/asset-smasher/README.md

          finds the first file that matches the name in the asset paths (for example <code>test.js.ejs</code>)
        </li>
        <li>
-         If the file does not exist/can't be resolved, it will be ignored (will be logged in verbose mode).
+         If the file does not exist/can't be resolved/isn't of the right type for the manifest, it will be ignored (will be logged in verbose mode).
        </li>
       </ul>
     </td>